Career Focused Training

 This class focuses on preparing students for the workplace, beginning with self-reflection to direct individual learning.
 Learners will develop core skills ( reading, writing, speaking, and computer skills), soft skills (communication, emotional intelligence, and problem solving) and hard skills as relevant to the job search (preparing professional portfolios, resumes, and cover letters and being interviewed).
 Students will earn an industry recognized credential from the National Retail Federation and certificates in computer basics from NorthStar.
 This class is open to level 4 and 5 ESL students and native English speakers.

-NEW—Starting Your Own Business
+Starting Your Own Business for English Language Learners

 Thursdays 6:00 – 9:00 pm at the ALC.
 3 hours of self-study

-This 14-week class will introduce you to the attributes and perspectives of the entrepreneurial mindset.
+This class will introduce you to the attributes and perspectives of the entrepreneurial mindset.
 Through researching, planning and writing your own simple business plan, with the guidance of your instructor, you will understand the basic steps of starting your own small business.
 Open to level 5 ESL students and native English speakers.

 Job Center: Are you a TJACE student looking for work?
 Thinking of changing jobs?
 Attend our drop-in job center for assistance with: